marchoeppner/gmo-check/docs/developer.md

 ```

 You'll note that some obvious errors/warnings are omitted.
 This behavior is controlled by the settings in .groovylintrc [documentation](https://www.npmjs.com/package/npm-groovy-lint), included with this template.
 If you need to switch on some stuff, just add it the config file - and vice-versa.

-## Sending report emails

-This template is set up to send the final QC report via Email (--email you@gmail.com).
-This requires for sendmail to be configured on the executing node/computer.

 ## Adding new genomes and targets